Dr. Gary Tanchak, D.C.

 The key here is to choose the right device and use it properly if you want to alleviate pain in your upper back.

-We have published a guide post on choosing the best massage gun for back pain – check it out.
+We have published a guide post on choosing the best devices for treating back pain – check it out.

-Is A Massage Gun Good For Lower Back Pain?
+Is A Percussive Massager Good For Lower Back Pain?

 The lower back is the most affected part of the back.
 As we have discussed above, several things may cause pain in your back.
-In most cases, however, muscle strains are the cause of that pain.
+In most cases, however, muscle strains cause that pain.

 That pain primarily comes from either:

-• A muscle strain: when fibers in the muscle tear after being overstretched or overused mostly due to repetitive movement or heavy exercise involving lower back muscles.
+• A muscle strain is when fibers in the muscle tear after being overstretched or overused, mostly due to repetitive movement or heavy exercise involving lower back muscles.
 Or,

-• Lumbar sprain: when ligaments tear or get overstretched.
+• Lumbar sprain is when ligaments tear or get overstretched.

-The muscles responsible for supporting your lower back include the hip, buttock, pelvis, and hamstring muscles.
-When these muscles are strained, you may feel pain or tightness in your lower back, which may extend to your buttocks and down the legs.
+The hip, buttock, pelvis, and hamstring muscles support the lower back.
+When these muscles are strained, pain or tightness may extend to the buttocks and the legs.

-But massage guns can help repair torn and overstretched muscles and ligaments.
+Massage guns can also help repair torn and overstretched muscles and ligaments.
 When used properly, the percussive therapy from these gadgets may alleviate the pain.

-Is a massage gun good for lower back pain then?
-Yes, the massage helps with the movement or body fluids that help heal and recover these muscles and ligaments.
+Is a percussive massager good for lower back pain, then?
+Yes, massage helps with the movement of body fluids that help heal and recover these muscles and ligaments.
 Percussion massage guns are not the silver bullet per se, but they can be effective if you can use them properly.

 Is Theragun Good For Back Pain?